antshc/highloadclient/README.md

 2. Test Structure
   Output a single .cs file that includes:
   1. An Xunit test class at the top.
-  2. The CompanyClient implementation class.
+  2. The InventoryClient implementation class.
   3. Supporting classes and utilities, if any.
 3. Test Cases
   Implement the following test methods:
-  - GetCompanyDataAsync_ReturnsData_WhenExternalServiceIsAvailable
+  - GetInventoryDataAsync_ReturnsData_WhenExternalServiceIsAvailable
-  - GetCompanyDataAsync_ReturnsCachedData_WhenCircuitBreakerIsOpen
+  - GetInventoryDataAsync_ReturnsCachedData_WhenCircuitBreakerIsOpen
 4. Ensure the code compiles without error under .NET 8.
 5. Export Format
   Output all C# code in one continuous copy-paste block.